stakeordie/stkd-shd-contract/README.md

 ### CompoundRewards

-Claims rewards generated and re-stake them.
+Claims SHD rewards generated and re-stake them.
+Claims non-SHD rewards and sends them to fee's collector.

 🌐 Anyone can use this feature.